All Episodes

 You want to take the test?

-Which celebrity most displays your sense of style?
+Question one: Which celebrity most displays your sense of style?

-A soccer star David Beckham, B, guy's guy Ben Affleck, or C, ultimate grunge Johnny Depp.
+A, soccer star David Beckham, B, Guy's guy Ben Affleck, or C, Ultimate Grunge Johnny Depp.

 Who?

-Affleck, Affleck, you say that Affleck more reflects you, your sense of style.
+You say that Affleck more reflects you, your sense of style.

 Not a metrosexual, your sense of style.

-I don't, I I don't, I don't, I don't identify with any of them.
+I don't identify with any of them.

-Be create, you don't have to choose somebody you'd have.
+You don't have to choose somebody.

 I mean, this is absurd.